openeuropa/oe_authentication/README.md

 ### Account Handling & Auto Registration

-The module enables the option that a user attempts to login with an account that is not already registered, they will automatically be created.
+The module enables the option that if a user attempts to login with an account that is not already registered, the account will automatically be created.

-See [Cas module](https://www.drupal.org/project/cas) for more information.
+See the [Cas module](https://www.drupal.org/project/cas) for more information.

 ### Forced Login

 The module enables the Forced Login feature to force anonymous users to authenticate via CAS when they hit all or some of the pages on your site.

-See [Cas module](https://www.drupal.org/project/cas) for more information.
+See the [Cas module](https://www.drupal.org/project/cas) for more information.

 ### SSL Verification Setting

-The EULogin Authentication server must be accessed over HTTPS, so be sure that the drupal site needs to know how to verify the SSL/TLS certificate of the Authentication server to be sure it is authentic.
+The EU Login Authentication server must be accessed over HTTPS and the drupal site will verify the SSL/TLS certificate of the server to be sure it is authentic.

 For development, you can configure the module to disable this verification:
 ```php